david-coyle-sjc/SwiftRSS/README.md

 - [x] Handle Comment link, feed and count (specific to Wordpress)
 - [x] Add images helper (an array of images URL like for BlockRSSParser)
 - [x] Continuous integration
-- [ ] Cocoapods spec (waiting for Cocoapods Swift support)

 ## Installation

-The project will be available as a Pod as soon as Cocoapods will release the Swift support.

-For now you can install this module manualy : Copy the content of the SwiftRSS folder and add it to your project.
+For now you can install this module manually : Copy the content of the SwiftRSS folder and add it to your project.

 You can also use this project as Git [submodule](http://git-scm.com/docs/git-submodule).